zraza10/Decision-Model/README.md

 ### Ethical Considerations
 * **Describe potential negative impacts of using your model**:
   * Math or software problems:A small change in the data can cause a large change in the structure of the decision tree causing instability.
-  * Real-world risks: As the AIR for Hispanic to White is 84 percent it could result in racial profiling.
+  * Real-world risks: As the AIR for Hispanic to White is 84 percent and it could result in racial profiling.
 * **Describe potential uncertainties relating to the impacts of using your model**:
   * Math or software problems
   * Real-world risks: who, what, when or how?